It's important to make sure that both your fireplace and chimney are safe throughout the season.

-Examine the Firebox
+#1 Examine the Firebox

 If the lining has deteriorated to the point that the steel body beneath it is visible, you'll need to have it professionally repaired.
 Otherwise, excessive heat can build up inside your fireplace and cause permanent damage, says Tom Spalding of the Chimney Safety Institute of America (CSIA).

-Look for Telltale Smoke Stains
+#2 Look for Telltale Smoke Stains

 Smoke stains can be another signal that your fireplace isn't functioning properly.
 If you see stains on the ceiling, smoke could be escaping from a gap between the hearth and the firebox, warns Spalding.
-This is most likely because the hearth has settled — not an unusual occurrence in an older home.
+This is most likely because the hearth has settled -- not an unusual occurrence in an older home.

 If the lever is damaged or caked with gunk, you may not be able to open or close the damper completely, which can cause smoke to leak out of the fireplace.
 Again, a professional can determine if the mechanism can be fixed or if it needs replacing.

 An oversized grate may tempt you to pile on too much wood, and the resulting flames can dangerously overheat your fireplace.
 If your grate is too large, replace it with a smaller one that's more appropriate for your needs.

-Check Your Chimney
+#4 Check the Chimney